japanese-goblinn/swift-guide/README.md

-# japanese-goblinn's Swift Style Guide
+# Swift guide by japanese-goblinn

 - Using [swiftlint](https://github.com/realm/SwiftLint) is the best way to maintain consistent code style and share it with others.